 - Plus a meta one, as the vampire fangs used in the first couple years were notoriously hard to talk with and left almost everyone with a noticeable lisp, but even at such a young age Sarah Michelle Gellar was articulate enough to be able to sound totally normal.

 - The earliest awesome Willow moment was when she got Cordelia, who was talking shit about Buffy, to destroy the program she made for computer class by telling her to press "Deliver" (DEL).

 - Willow has had a huge crush on Xander since they were kids.
 In "The Pack", Xander has been possessed by a hyena spirit, turning him into a predatory bully.
 Xander has been captured and locked up, and lays on the charm trying to get Willow to let him out.
 As soon as she comes within reach, he lunges at her and she deftly dodges out of the way, now knowing for certain she can't trust him (for the duration of his possession).

-- A huge moment of awesome for her, which gets glossed over in the episode itself: At the end of Season 1, Xander is upset after Buffy gently turned him down, and asks Willow to the prom instead.
+- A huge moment of awesome for her, which gets glossed over in the episode itself: in "Prophecy Girl", Xander is upset after Buffy gently turned him down, and asks Willow to the prom instead.
 The guy that she's head over heels for just asked her out, so obviously she's going to accept, right?
 WRONG.
 Willow gently but firmly tells him that she will not be the back-up option, and that while she'd love to go out with Xander, she will do it when he's interested in her, not just as a replacement for Buffy.
 That took as much guts as just about anything on this page.